Opinion | Can Democrats exercise a mini-nuclear option against McConnell?

 But it turns out there’s a mini-nuclear option that Democrats could exercise against McConnell, if they so choose.

 This option would not do away with the legislative filibuster.
-Instead, it would only do away with the blockade that McConnell is imposing right at this moment — the one that is preventing the Senate from organizing and starting to get down to business.
+Instead, it would do away only with the blockade that McConnell is imposing right at this moment — the one that is preventing the Senate from organizing and starting to get down to business.

 Here’s how this would work.
 Right now, McConnell is filibustering the organizing resolution, which is the power-sharing agreement that would structure the Senate, given that each party has 50 senators (with Vice President Harris breaking ties).

-McConnell is demanding that Senate Majority Leader Charles E. Schumer (D-N.Y.) and Democrats agree in advance to never nixing the legislative filibuster.
+McConnell is demanding that Senate Majority Leader Charles E. Schumer (D-N.Y.) and Democrats agree in advance to never nix the legislative filibuster.
 In essence, he’s filibustering the very first step toward allowing Democrats to take over the majority, to force them to keep the legislative filibuster, no matter how extensively he uses it to stymie Biden’s agenda.

 Democrats are refusing to make that commitment.
 While they likely won’t actually do away with the filibuster — moderates Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) are opposed — they want to preserve the option of doing so, as leverage against McConnell abusing it with abandon.
 McConnell’s position is utterly ludicrous, and Democrats should not cave.